ngocson2vn/trace_id_logging/README.md

 # TraceIdLogging
-This gem provides a Rack middleware and a logger formatter for logging X-Amzn-Trace-Id header for Rails apps deployed on AWS.
+This gem provides a Rack middleware and a logger formatter for logging X-Amzn-Trace-Id header for Rails apps deployed on AWS with Application Load Balancer.
 ### Sample log
 ```
 I, [2017-10-12T02:47:09.293574 #19337]  INFO -- : TRACE_ID:Root=1-59ded7fe-356dfdc6223dd2de48360db9 Started GET "/" for a.b.c.d at 2017-10-12 02:47:09 +0000